Back in October I celebrated my 25th birthday.

 Once he had the “why,” Dylan needed the “how.”
 How would he raise the funds to send these kids to school?

-Walking through the streets of Bihar, Dylan noticed the stunning goods that came from the hands of Indian crafters: leather bags, shawls, scarves, and home décor.
+Walking through the markets of Delhi, Dylan noticed the stunning goods that came from the hands of Indian crafters: leather bags, shawls, scarves, and home décor.
 We mainly know India for their teas and spices but this was another world of product.

 “I had to make sure that the products weren’t contributing to child labour.
 It doesn’t do any good to solve one problem by contributing to another,” says Dylan about his holistic approach to business.
 These crafters take their time weaving and making, and after seeing the heart that went into the product, Dylan knew he had to give his little dream a chance.

 The goods chosen by Dylan and Aditi are sustainably made, as India is very respectful of animals and agriculture.
-Over 50% of their population is vegetarian and animals are given a lot of value.
+Approximately 70% of their population is vegetarian and animals are given a lot of value.
 All of the listed prices depend on the time and material spent on the product, and Dylan ensures that everyone is paid a living wage to increase their quality of life.

 These products have a double impact: with funds going to the crafters and then back to the children.